 - Eat more fruits and vegetables (preferably vegetables – cucumbers, zucchini, tomatoes, lettuce, onions, etc.

 Drinking more water alone will not heal a leaky gut, but it does aid the process.
 Drinking more has shown to not only support elimination and healthy gut microbes, it also helps to reduce the incidence of ulcers, bloating, gas, gastritis, acid reflux and even IBS.
 All of which helps reduce inflammation supporting a healthy intestinal wall which aids in avoiding or healing leaky gut syndrome.

 Your partner in health,

 PS: I would love to hear how staying hydrated has made a difference in your life.
-Share your success stories in the comments below and inspire others to reach their goals.
+Share your comments and insights on my Facebook page; Justine Cécile Coaching.

 And if you are a woman and would like to dig deeper, come join me over at The Notable Woman on Facebook.
 The Notable Woman is a place for women who have seen a few things, experienced a few things and want more.

 It's a place where we can gather and overcome conventional norms that say we have to slow down as we age.
 That stomach upset, fatigue, body aches & pains, and cognitive slowing down is normal.
 (They may be common, but certainly NOT normal.)
 It's a place where we can gather and overcome conventional norms that say we must slow down as we age.
 That stomach upset, fatigue, body aches & pains, and cognitive slowing down is normal.
 (They may be common, but certainly NOT normal.)